taustation-fan/players-guide/README.md

  * Equip the best weapons and armor that you find
  * Store or sell the rest, depending on how badly you need the money
 * As soon as you have reached level 3, strive to spend most of your time on higher-level stations; training your stats is more efficient there, and you find more valuable things in the ruins.
-* When you are not actively playing, spend your time in a hotel room, which speeds up stats and focus regeneration, and keeps you save from attacks.
+* When you are not actively playing, spend your time in a hotel room, which speeds up stats and focus regeneration, and keeps you safe from attacks.
 * Missions, Discreet Work and training your stats require more Focus than career tasks and ruins scavenging; so if you are on VIP packs occasionally, do the first-mentioned kinds of things preferably while on VIP, and focus on your career and ruins searching while not a VIP.
 * The Sol Jump Gate has a mission ("The Sleepless Ship") that takes you to Alpha Centauri, so only engage in that mission when you are ready